So, you’re ready to step on stage…

 Just be smart about the money you spend for your show and map it all out like your training.
 Of course, some things you can try to do yourself, but its the little details in the end that will keep you from bringing your best package to the judges.
 Like doing your own make-up & tanning – this will probably be nightmare unless you are a make-up artist or tanner for a living 🙂

 Check out this list of competitor expenses for contest prep.
 From this list, you can do more research to create a detailed budget sheet.
-A complete expense sheet and even more helpful competitor checklists can be found in my e-book prep guide.
-Clicking this link will save you $50 that you can use for other things you’ll need 🙂
+A complete expense sheet and even more helpful competitor checklists can be found in my e-book prep guide, Contest Prep Secrets.
+Click this link and you can save $100 to spend on other things you’ll need 🙂

 Now here’s that list…